superfeedr/documentation/README.md

 We also announced that we will **back up as much feed data** as possible from Google Reader's API until July 1st.

 If you want to start working with this API, please [start here](./blob/master/google-reader-api/README.md).

+## Support and Questions

+For any question, you may either email us directly (superfeedr@superfeedr.com) or use the [Issues Section](/superfeedr/documentation/issues).
+We will try to respond as quickly as possible on either channel.

+## Contribution

+If you see any discrepancy, typo or if you wish to add any missing information, please, **fork** that repository, and send us a **pull request**. *You're in a better position than us to make this doc awesome for you!*